zephraph/notes/Recurse/Recurse.md

 ## Principles to govern my time at RC

-1. **Completion is never the goal**
+### 1. Completion is never the goal

-	- I will work to learn and explore new areas of interest, but forgive myself for any project left undone.
+ I will work to learn and explore new areas of interest, but forgive myself for any project left undone.
 At the point in which a project or topic no longer serves me, I'll set it aside to explore something new.

-2. **Knowledge gained is better shared**
+### 2. Knowledge gained is better shared
-	- I will strive to share as much as I learn in ways that are sustainable.
+ I will strive to share as much as I learn in ways that are sustainable.
 I accept that not everything I learn will be correct or complete.
 In sharing, I open the door to correction or compounding knowledge in a way that benefits myself and others.

-3. **Community is key**
+### 3. Community is key
-	- The joy of human endeavor is sharing in the journey with those around you.
+ The joy of human endeavor is sharing in the journey with those around you.
 I commit that the efforts of my peers are as important as my own.
 I will make the space to help lift up those around me.
 I will be humble and open to accepting help for myself when it is offered.

-4. **Kindness in all things**
+### 4. Kindness in all things
-	- I will approach people and problems with an open mind and an open heart.
+ I will approach people and problems with an open mind and an open heart.
 I will seek to understand before being understood.
 I will also endeavor to save some kindness for myself.
 To forgive myself for things undone, for motivation unfound, for potential unmet.

 ## Habits I'd like to cultivate